brandon-rhodes/pyephem/src/ephem/doc/quick.rst

    | ``moon_phase`` — Percent of surface illuminated
    | ``subsolar_lat`` — Lunar latitude that the Sun is standing above

+ * On ``Jupiter`` bodies,
+   also determines the longitude of the central meridian facing Earth, both in System I (which measures rotation at the Jovial equator) and System II (which measures rotation at temperate latitudes).

+   | ``cmlI`` — Central meridian longitude in System I
+   | ``cmlII`` — Central meridian longitude in System II

  * On ``Saturn`` bodies,
    also sets the tilt of the rings, with southward tilt being positive, and northward, negative: